SciDotNet/Sci.NET/readme.md

 ## Roadmap
-- Working build pipeline.
-- Full testing of `Sci.NET.Mathematics`.
 - More comprehensive machine learning API for `Sci.NET.MachineLearning`.
 - Better hardware acceleration using intrinsics.
 - CUDA, Vulkan and MKL backend.
 - More comprehensive documentation.
-- Better support for datasets.
+- Better support for datasets and data loading.

-Far in the future
-- Native image processing library.

 ## Third Party